 No-fault insurance only matters to you if you live in one of the states highlighted in blue or green on the map below.

 The remaining 38 states are “tort” states, which have a different system for paying for minor injuries.

-Comparing No-Fault And Tort States
+No-Fault States vs. Tort States

-|No-Fault States||Tort States|
+|State Type||No-Fault States||Tort States|

-|Who pays medical bills for minor injuries||Each driver is paid by his or her own insurer.||At fault driver's insurer pays medical bills.|
+|Who pays basic medical bills?||Each driver is paid by his or her own insurer.||At fault driver's insurer pays medical bills.|

 |PIP insurance||Replaces compensation that would have been collected from an at-fault driver.||Supplements compensation collected from the at-fault driver.|

-|How quickly personal injury claims are paid||With no need to establish fault, insurance claims are paid quickly.||Insurance claims may not be paid until after fault is determined, sometimes after a lawsuit.|
+|Claim payment time||With no need to establish fault, insurance claims are paid quickly.||Insurance claims may not be paid until after fault is determined, sometimes after a lawsuit.|

 |Right to sue||State law limits the rights to sue the at-fault driver unless injuries are severe.||No limits on right to sue at-fault driver based on severity of injuries.|